kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/00-eslint.md

 # ESLint
+* In the modern developers toolbelt they are using jsprettier to autoformat JavaScript and they are using eslint to quickly spot (and fix if you want) errors
-* Eslint seems to be the pick of the js community
+* There are other apps that do something similar to Eslint but Eslint seems to be the pick of the js community
 * config is broken on [eslint test page](https://eslint.org/demo/#configuration)
   - browser
     + fixes global issues like using `document`